Aker Stadion: History

-Since 1955, Molde had been playing their home games at Molde idrettspark (at the time called Molde stadion), a municipal-owned multi-use venue.
+Since 1955, Molde had been playing their home games at Molde Idrettspark (at the time called Molde Stadion), a municipally owned multi-use venue.
 A new stadium was proposed to be located at the waterfront at Reknes.
 There were many local protests, including complaints about the size of the structure.
 Construction of the land fillings and preparation of the construction site started in March 1997, before final approval had been granted by the municipality.